LemoneJamTart/engineeredcompatibility/README.md

 ### 1.20.1 Additional Supported Mods:
+ - Applied Energistics 2:
+     - Adds smelting of sand and flint into silicon to the Arc Furnace
  - Aether:
      - Adds Skyroot woodset to the Sawmill
      - Adds Ambrosium Shard and Zanite Gemstone to the Crusher
-     - Adds Blue Berry to the Fementer
+     - Adds Blue Berry and Enchanted Berry to the Fementer
  - Blue Skies:
      - Adds Bluebright, Starlit, Frostbright, Comet, Lunar, Maple, Dusk, and Crystallized woodsets to the Sawmill
      - Adds Midnight and Crystal sandstone crushing to the Crusher
+     - Adds Crescent Fruit to the Fermenter
+     - Adds Pyrope, Moonstone, Diopside, Charoite, and Aquite to the Crusher
+     - Adds Ventium, Horizonite, and Falsite smelting to the Arc Furnace
  - Botania:
      - Adds Mystical Flowers to the Cloche, courtesy of [RosaryMala](https://github.com/RosaryMala)
      - Adds Livingwood and Dreamwood woodsets to the Sawmill